kristoff-it/zine-ssg.io/content/documentation/index.md

 that you want to use to style your content.
 In Zine this field must always be explicitly filled out and there is no implicit convention system (like in Hugo, for example).

-One useful optional field is `skip_subdirs` (defaults to `false`).
-When set to true in a `index.md` file (ie not in, say, `foo.md`), it will make Zine ignore any other markdown file and subdirectory of the current directory.
-This is useful if you decide to create a directory for a post that has some assets (which could contain markdown files, like `README.md` for example) that you want to keep in the same location.

 ### Layouts
 The layouts directory contains the html layouts that will be applied to your content.

-See the layouting section for more information about creating layouts and templates.
+We're going see how layouts work later in this document.

 ### Static
-The static directory will be copied verbatim into the output directory.
+The contents of the static directory will be copied verbatim into the output directory.

 # CLI